Army Sexual Harassment/Assault Response & Prevention

 What Should I Do?

 You should be able to feel comfortable and secure in your workplace or learning institution.
-The person harassing you can be any gender and could be a leader (including indirect supervisor), another Soldier, or a coworker.
+The person harassing you can be of any gender and can be a leader (including indirect supervisor), another Soldier or a coworker.
 If you are being sexually harassed, it is not your fault.
 If you are ready to file a complaint, we can help you navigate the process.

 Find your SARC